nicksalt/Sprong/README.md

-# Sprong-Andriod
+Sprong is a game that I and a few classmates developed for our grade twelve computer science final.
+We were given free range on what we would like to work on, so we decided to make a mobile game.
+The game has been downloaded dozens of times on both the iOS App Store and the Google Play Store.
+I worked on the Android version of the game independently, and this is the source code.

-Sprong is a mobile game application developed as a school project by Cameron Bardell, Nick Salt, and Jared McGrath.
-The iOS version is developed and maintained by Cameron and Jared, while the Android version is developed and maintained by Nick.
+The source code was once affilated with the organization "Almost Done Games".